ysomad/fym-neupic-api/README.md

 In main application users creating tasks which contains function, subfunction and media which needed to be processed.
 Bots are located on different independent backends and every bot processing media in different applications which has different functions and subfunctions.
-1. Just after the task has been created, it's tied to a specific bot that is least loaded
+1. After a task has been created, Celery assigns the newly created task to bot, which is least loaded
-2. Bot takes the task in work, sets it a status 'processing'
+2. Bot starts processing media from the task and changes the task status to "processing"
-3. After processing sets it a status 'done' and uploading processed media and bind it to the task
+3. After a bot finishes processing, it uploads media to server, sets task status to "done" and attaches processed media to the task
 4. Client downloads processed media from task

 ## Usage